Biłgoraj County: General Governorate for the Occupied Polish Region

 According to the Molotov-Ribbentrop Pact, the Biłgoraj region, along with the rest of the Polish territories east of the Vistula and San rivers, was to be ceded to the Soviet Union.
 However, changes were made to the occupiers' arrangements.
 On October 26, 1939, Biłgoraj County was placed under German civilian administration as Landkreis Biłgoraj.

 Polish People's Republic

 In 1944, the administrative division of Poland was restored to its pre-war shape.

 According to the 1952 administrative division, Biłgoraj County was part of the Lublin Voivodeship.

 As a result of the administrative reform of 1975, on June 1 of that year, Biłgoraj County was abolished.
 Its gminas were incorporated into the newly established Zamość Voivodeship.

 Third Polish Republic

 The administrative reform of 1999 restored Biłgoraj County within the borders of the new Lublin Voivodeship.

 Geography

 Biłgoraj County alongside Tomaszów County is the southernmost county in the Lublin Voivodeship.
-It borders Lublin County and Krasnystaw County to the north, Zamość County and Tomaszów Lubelski County to the east, Lubaczów County and Przeworsk County to the south, Leżajsk County to the south-west, Nisko County to the west, and Janów Lubelski County to the north-west.
+It borders Lublin County and Krasnystaw County to the north, Zamość County and Tomaszów County to the east, Lubaczów County and Przeworsk County to the south, Leżajsk County to the south-west, Nisko County to the west, and Janów County to the north-west.